 - Create a hierarchy of things that cause distress

 Create a hierarchy of things that cause you distress.
 You will need this record to begin your exposure exercises.
 This list will contain things that trigger your obsessions and compulsions.

 Then rate the discomfort that you experience.
-You can use what we call the Scale of Discomfort or SUDs for short.
-This scale goes from 0, where you do not have any discomfort right through to 100, which is the highest distress level.
+You can use the Scale of Discomfort or SUDs for short.
+This scale goes from 0, where you do not have any discomfort, to 100, which is the highest distress level.

-To create your hierarchy, you need to order your list, starting from the least distressing right through to the most uncomfortable.
+To create your hierarchy, you need to order your list from the least distressing to the most uncomfortable.

 You can see an example of this hierarchy in the image below.